Myrica Gale from which Bog Myrtle Essential Oil is distilled is also sometimes known as Sweet Gale and is the badge of the Campbells.

 It is a deciduous, bushy shrub, growing to 4 feet high.
 The wood and leaves are fragrant when bruised.
 The leaves, not unlike a willow or myrtle, are oblanceolate, tapering entire at the base, toothed and broadest at the apex, the upper side dark glossy green, the underside paler and slightly downy, under which are a few shining glands.
 The male plant produces flowers in May and June in crowded, stalkless catkins.
 The fruit catkins are about the same size, but thicker, and have closely-set, resinous nutlets, the flowers being borne on the bare wood of one year’s growth.
 The sexes are on different plants.

 The chemical constituents of the plant are easily altered in proportion by the climate from where it is grown and if wild collected or pampered in cultivation.
 Most notably its Limonene content is greatly increased in the oil when the plant has been grown under drought conditions when its preference is for damp, acid soils and a cool temperate climate.
 It is affected notably by climate change.
-The lowest Limonene content we have found is around 10% from wild collected plants in Scotland whilst the highest has been from Tuscany at 53%, Our current stock is 43% Limonene content which makes it less sweet and more resinous.
+The lowest Limonene content we have found is around 10% from wild collected plants in Scotland from which distillations took place before 2017 whilst the highest has been from Tuscany at 53%, Our current stock is 43% Limonene content which makes it less sweet and more resinous.
 It is cultivated in Hungary, China and Poland as well as Lithuania – the oils from all areas having different ratios of the principal natural chemical ingredients.

 Bog Myrtle is most commonly used as an alternative to the ever popular citronella as it is reputed to repel insects but bruised leaves or a little oil poured on a wood block can be used in linen cupboards very effectively.